johnrom/nimble/README.md

 ## PHPMyAdmin

 Every site generated with `nimble create` will have a respective PHPMyAdmin install at `phpmyadmin.project.local`.
 There is no login required for this portal.

+## WP Cli

+WP Cli is available for each project using `nimble` and the project name.
+This helps to not have to log in to the VM / container itself because the commands are rather obnoxious.
+If my project is called `press`, this would be an example command:

+`nimble wp press plugin install hello-dolly`

+Please note the current WP Cli implementation has some issues with Windows / Git Bash.
+I haven't been able to figure out implementing spaces in commands quite yet.

+## Running bash commands (useful for testing)

+Bash is available for each project using the subcommand `bashitup`.
+Please note that any changes to the container outside of WordPress / Database changes may not be preserved next time the site starts!
+For editing the way the site works fundamentally, you'll have to create a new docker image and edit the `$project.yml`.
+If my project is called `press`, this would be an example command:

+`nimble bashitup press date`

+Please note the current `bashitup` implementation has some issues with Windows / Git Bash.
+I haven't been able to figure out implementing spaces in commands quite yet.
+If you're inclined, it might be better to use it with [WSL Bash](https://msdn.microsoft.com/en-us/commandline/wsl/about).

+## Roadmap

+- PHPUnit (I've implemented this before, I just have to reimplement it in the open source version)
+- Web Templates for creating, for example, a custom NodeJS environment (`nimble create --template github.com/templatemaker/template.git`)
+- Extensions for adding functionality to the script
+- Maybe an upgrade to an actual programming language / GUI if this becomes popular

+# Debugging

+When this script works, it will change your life.
+But when Docker decides not to cooperate, your life will become a living nightmare.
+It's been less of a problem with later updates to the platform, but there is some troubleshooting involved with Docker.
+Most of the time it comes down to:

+* Is your Drive Shared with the Docker VM?
+* Run `nimble restart`
+* If that doesn't work, restart your machine.
+* If you're still having problems, feel free to PM me on WordPress Slack

+In addition:

+- Mac support is not guaranteed.
+- Linux support was never tested once.
+- Windows support is probable but also not guaranteed.

 ### Happy Sailing!